evgenyneu/fits2image/README.md

 ### Install Python libraries

-Run the following commands to install the libraries which are used by this utility:
+Run the following commands to install the libraries this utility requires:

 ```